Note that this page deals with the Carnage symbiote itself. For more information on the various hosts go to their respective pages.

 Meanwhile, Cletus's bionic legs fall apart due to the glass tank affecting the symbiotic circuitry.
 Flash and Cletus have a brutal fight, impaling each other with meat hooks and glass.

 With help from the Avengers and Scorn, the Venom symbiote gorilla makes it's way back to Flash, leaving the gorilla and bonding to him again.
 Flash takes advantage of Cletus's lost limbs and easily wins the confrontation, but doesn't kill Cletus.

-After the government changes plans to bomb the entire town and switches to a localized assault - killing the zoo animal Carnage symbiotes - Scorn collects the last remaining remnant of the Carnage symbiote for an unknown second objective.
+After the government changes plans from bombing the entire town to a localized assault - killing the zoo animal Carnage symbiotes - Scorn collects the last remaining remnant of the Carnage symbiote for an unknown second objective.

 The assault on the zoo animal symbiotes leaves the town devastated.

 Meanwhile, Flash brings Cletus in alive.
-He tells Captain America that he wouldn't be able to face Spider-man had he killed him, Cap assures him that Cletus was meant to be brought in alive.
+He tells Captain America that if he had killed Cletus he wouldn't be able to face Spider-Man, Cap assures him that Cletus was meant to be brought in alive.